Follow Us On:

 - Seats were also allocated for communities in the House of People.

 - The formula gave weightage to the smaller units of West Pakistan.
 Federal legislature comprised of two Houses, House of Units consisted of 120 members.
-The East Bengal legislature was to elect 60 members according to principle of proportional representation and the rest of the members were to be elected from west by the same rule.
+The East Bengal legislature was to elect 60 members according to the principle of proportional representation and the rest of the members were to be elected from the west by the same rule.
 The House of People had real authority and comprised of 400 members, 200 from West and 200 from East Pakistan.

 - Chief Minister of each unit and minister were appointed by the Head of that unit and ministers for each unit would be chosen by the Chief Minister.

-- When the federal legislature was not in session, Head of the State could promulgate ordinances.
-The Head of the State could dissolve the House of People on the advice or counsel of minister.
+- When the federal legislature was not in session, the Head of the State could promulgate ordinances.
+The Head of the State could dissolve the House of People on the advice or counsel of the minister.

-- Chief justice of the Supreme Court would be appointed by the Head of the State and other 6 judges would also be appointed by the Head of the State by the recommendations of Chief Justice.
+- Chief justice of the Supreme Court would be appointed by the Head of the State and other 6 judges would also be appointed by the Head of the State by the recommendations of the Chief Justice.

 But the second and final report of the Basic Principles Committee was not received too well.
 The report was criticized because of these defects:

 - The draft made the lower house a weak replica of the House of People and reduced its utility.
-It also made no provision if both houses were unable to resolve the conflict in joint session.
+It also made no provision if both houses were unable to resolve the conflict in a joint session.

-Like the first report this was also criticized but this time criticism arose from Punjab which considered the federal formula to be defective.
-They demanded equal representation for various units in lower house and equal power for both Houses.
+Like the first report, this was also criticized but this time criticism arose from Punjab which considered the federal formula to be defective.
+They demanded equal representation for various units in the lower house and equal power for both Houses.
 The Punjab members in the Basic Principles Committee and the Federal Cabinet disliked the formula because they felt East Pakistan would easily dominate West Pakistan which had been divided into nine units.